GRACeFUL-project/DSL-WP/events/Y3/WP4_DSL_Y3_review.md

 * 2017-12: Patrik and Alex participated in "GSS in H2020 and beyond" (the GRACeFUL final event) in Brussels.
     * Keynote by Patrik Jansson, and presentation by Alex Gerdes
 * 2018-01: Patrik teaching the BSc course "Domain Specific Languages of Mathematics", using lecture notes developed with support from GRACeFUL

+# Summary / Questions?

+Deliverables:

+* [D4.3](../../deliverables/d4.3/): Translation of concept map descriptions to system dynamics models for the CFP layer
+* [D4.4](../../deliverables/d4.4/): Testing and verification framework for RATs with applications to the CRUD case study

+Dissemination:

+* Reports, tools, and associated [open source code on GitHub](https://github.com/GRACeFUL-project/GRACe) including examples and install instructions (through a Docker image).
+* Scientific papers: four published in 2017, one under review
+* Lecture notes: for BSc course "Domain Specific Languages of Mathematics"

+GSS: Domain Specific Languages as "tools for thinking"

+* a \href{https://twitter.com/patrikja/status/299857568392704001}{``tweet-sized GSS definition'' (from 2013)}:
+\begin{quote}
+GSS is about developing systems, theories, languages and tools for computer-aided policy making with potentially global implications.
+\end{quote}
+* GRACeFUL editor, GRACe DSL, SessionCheck for test & verification

 ----------------------------------------------------------------
 # Appendix 1: publication details